ibm-cloud-docs/Cloudant/api/design_documents.md

 {: tip}

 Update validators determine whether a document must be written to disk when insertions and updates are attempted.
-They do not require a query because they implicitly run during this process.
+They don't require a query because they implicitly run during this process.
 If a change is rejected,
 the update validator responds with a custom error.